kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 Many of the attributes discussed above also make Go a reliable choice for automation, monitoring, and data processing tools.
 For more information on what the Go community is using the language for, you can view the results of the [yearly developer survey](https://blog.golang.org/survey2019-results).

-Go is a highly opinionated language.
+Go is a highly opinionated language:

 All Go source code is formatted the same, thanks to the `gofmt` command.
 Uncapitalized members are always kept private, whereas capitalized ones are public (there are no `public`/`private` modifier keywords!).
 There is no concept of inheritance; instead the language promotes composition via a lightweight mechanism known as embedding.